The 22 Most Popular Test Management Tools Worth Considering

 Key features

-• Traceability: Provides end-to-end traceability by tracking relationships among requirements, defects, and tests throughout the application lifecycle
+• Traceability: Tracks relationships among requirements, defects, and tests throughout the application lifecycle

-• Compliance: Allows users to create standardized processes, traceability, audit trails, and security measures designed for enterprise-scale usage
+• Compliance: Supports standardized processes, traceability, audit trails, and security measures for enterprise-scale usage

 Pricing